-If you have sleep apnea and were present in the New York City Exposure Zone in the months following September 11th, 2001, you may be eligible for substantial compensation through a federal program called the September 11th Victim Compensation Fund (VCF).
-The VCF provides compensation for pain and suffering, out of pocket medical expenses, loss of earnings, for 9/11-related sleep apnea.
-If you believe you may have a 9/11 sleep apnea claim, contact Weisfuse & Weisfuse, LLP today.
+Anyone who suffers from sleep apnea, and was present in the New York City Exposure Zone in the months following September 11th, 2001, may be eligible for substantial compensation through a federal program called the September 11th Victim Compensation Fund (VCF).
+The VCF provides compensation for pain and suffering, out-of-pocket medical expenses, and loss of earnings for 9/11-related sleep apnea.

-In addition to cancers and respiratory diseases, many first responders, and those who lived, worked, and studied in the Exposure Zone on and after 9/11 were exposed to toxic air.
+In addition to cancers and respiratory diseases, many responders and those who lived, worked, and studied in the Exposure Zone on and after 9/11 were exposed to toxic air.
 Dangerous levels of asbestos, lead, chromium, benzene, and PCBs remained in the air and in the ventilation systems of schools and office buildings for months.
-As a result, hundreds of thousands of people who were exposed have developed debilitating health problems, including sleep apnea.
+As a result, hundreds of thousands of exposed people have developed debilitating health problems, including sleep apnea.

 What is Sleep Apnea?